Elevation through Difficulty

 But We have certainly tried those before them, and Allah will surely make evident those who are truthful, and He will surely make evident the liars.
 (Al Qur’an 29:2)

 From the above verses and many other similar ones, Allah promises that one cannot call himself a believer or claim that he is on the right path without Allah subjecting him a trial to check the reality and sincerity of his faith.
 Through this process, Allah sifts the believers from the liars and the hypocrites.
-The sincerity of faith does not surface at the time of seeking knowledge, but in a time when we are tested through a trial.
+The sincerity of faith does not surface at the time of seeking knowledge, but in a time when we are tested through a trial to apply that knowledge in reality.
 Allah SWT promises that no one will enter Paradise just like that.
-Everything has a price, dunia and akhirah, and to merit oneself being seen as a true believer, he must pass the trials that Allah places for him.
+Everything has a price, dunia and akhirah, and to merit oneself being seen as a true believer, one must pass the trials that Allah places for him.
 So if afflicted with calamity, do not lose faith in Allah.
 Instead, use that calamity as the diving board to turn towards Allah and go back onto the right path!